stedolan/counterexamples/src/overloading-polymorphism.md

-# Overloading polymorphism
+# Overloading and polymorphism

-Polymorphism allows a single function to work with an arbitrary, unknown type, while overloading allows one of multiple functions to be selected by examining types.
-The two are in direct conflict, because the information that overloading requires is unavailable in a polymorphic context.
-Attempts to combine them are tricky, as this counterexample in Java[^java] shows:
+Polymorphism allows a single function to work with an arbitrary, unknown type, while overloading allows one of multiple functions to be selected by examining the types of the parameters.
+With overloading, the parameter types become part of the name of the method.
+With polymorphism, the parameter types might not be known.

+The two features are in direct conflict, because the information that overloading requires is unavailable in a polymorphic context.
+Attempts to combine them are tricky, as this counterexample in Java[^java]
+shows:
 ```java
 // Counterexample by Hiromasa Kido
 class A{